 Due to the slow unhurried nature of Thai massage treatments are longer than some massage forms : generally from 75 minutes up to 3 hours though a 40 minute option is available for repeat localised work or top ups.
 Dependent on need or priority, treatments can be focussed and specific to a body area, or more whole body focussed.

 Where and When

-I'm generally available from 8 am to 7 pm every day and some Saturday mornings.
-I work from Bridgetown, Totnes, about 10 - 15 minutes walk from Totnes centre.
-Free parking is always available close by.
-Home visits are possible for an extra charge for time and petrol.
+I'm generally available from 8 am to 8pm most days and some Saturday mornings.
+I work from OLA Chiropractic Centre, 5a Fore St, Totnes. ( Google Maps here ) Home visits are possible for an extra charge for time and petrol.

 Booking Your First Session and What will Happen

-To book your session or if you would like to discuss your needs in advance please text or phone 07915 650106 or e mail or fill out the e mail form below.
-At your first session we will discuss your relevant medical history and any reasons you have for trying Thai massage - there is no charge for this discussion - just allow an extra 10 - 15 minutes for the first session.
+To book your session or if you would like to discuss your needs in advance please text or phone 07915 650106 or e mail .
+At your first session we will discuss your relevant medical history and your reasons for coming for Thai massage - there is no charge for this discussion - just allow an extra 10 - 15 minutes for the first session.
 I will lend you clothes for the massage.
-Please note, once a session has been booked I need 24 hours notice of cancellation or a £20 charge will be made.
+Please note, once a session has been booked I need 24 hours notice of cancellation or the session will have to be paid for.